indimail/indimail-virtualdomains/.github/README-indimail.md

 ## Setup ODMR (ATRN) for a domain

 ATRN stands for Authenticated Turn.
 ATRN requires indimail-virtualdomains to be installed.
 This is because a mapping needs to be maintained for ATRN domains against users.
 And ATRN domain can be fetched by any host that can authenticate.
 Unlike ETRN, ATRN requires special client-side software that can act as the SMTP server on the same channel that it used as a client.
 ATRN happens in multiple steps.
-It is just the requirement of a database to maintain the mapping necessitates indimail-virtualdomains.
+The requirement of a database to maintain the mapping necessitates having indimail-virtualdomains.

 1. The client authenticates using some username.
 Let's say <u>user</u>.
 2. The client issues the ATRN command for a domain.
 Let's say <u>domain</u>